gadmm/RFCs/rfcs/interop.md

 >  — Then don't do it!”

 Current OCaml and OCaml multicore get memory chunks from the system allocator.
-Consequently, the risk that out-of-heap pointers integrate the heap after being freed is real.
+Consequently, the risk that out-of-heap pointers allocated by malloc become in-heap after the memory has been freed is real.
 The GC will be confused and follow these out-of-heap pointers, leading to a crash.

 In practice, the “growing heap” issue is less of a problem than it sounds, at least when using address space reservation.
 One must be